 Answers to questions – the open data event at Think Corner

 Interested in the above?
 Do you have similar thoughts on this?
 If yes, you are very welcome to the event ”What it takes: Open your research data” at the University of Helsinki.
 The event provides answers to questions about opening data – what it means in practice and what help is available.
-Come and hear more on 25th of March 2021 at webinar.
+Join us and hear more on 25th of March 2021 at webinar.

 The event will be held in English, and questions or concerns about opening your data can be sent in advance to email@example.com.
-The event will also be streamed.

 Interview series on open data (#Datarepo2021):